Ready, set, retire — 8 deadlines you need to know

 At about age 50, the rules and deadlines for Medicare, Social Security, IRAs, 401(k)s and other employer-sponsored retirement plans start to kick in.
 Understanding those dates and processes is crucial, both for people who are approaching that age themselves as well as for those whose parents may need some help navigating and staying on top of these deadlines.

 The decisions you or your parents make during pre- and post-retirement years can be important in determining how much money will be available during retirement.
-Debra Greenberg, director, Investment Solutions & Personal Retirement, Bank of America, offers this year-by-year guide.
+Christopher Vale, senior vice president, Digital Advice and Investment Solutions, Bank of America, offers this year-by-year guide.

 The decisions you or your parents make can be important in determining how much money will be available in retirement.